Early Years Practitioners

 Luke Thurley

-Luke Thurley, Associate, Volterra Partners: Luke is an economist and Associate at Volterra Partners LLP.
+Luke Thurley, Associate, Volterra Partners and NIPA EYP Steering Group Co-Chair: Luke is an economist and Associate at Volterra Partners LLP.
 He has over seven years’ experience in economic impact modelling and economic strategies.
 His interests lie in understanding the links between policy interventions and the economic environment, with specific skills in econometric modelling, socio-economic assessments and community benefits.
 Luke’s national infrastructure experience spans from promoting and opposing DCOs in transport and freight, to more recently supporting a range of renewable energy projects across the UK.
 He is well versed in public speaking and has given evidence at public inquiry and issue specific hearings.

 Read More >